EfeOzalpp/Exploratory-Interactive-WebApp/README.md

 </div>

-**Climate Gamification** is a fully interactive web application that visualizes survey results about climate change in a **gamified 3D environment**.
+**Participatory Climate App** is a fully interactive web application that visualizes survey results about climate change in a **gamified 3D environment**.

 After completing a short climate survey, users receive **personalized feedback** represented through anchored to the world, color-coded cards and can explore **other participants’ results** in a live, orbitable 3D world.